MI-AFP/tutorials/tutorials/02_functions-types.md

 ("Hello",7)
 ```

-Good to know is how it actually works and try to implement own tuples.
+Good to know is, how it actually works and try to implement own tuples.

 ```haskell
 data MyTuple2 a b = XTuple2 a b